simontarzi/oceanrace/README.md

 ## Ingestion and enrichment with Spark

-The oceanrace_ingestion.py loads the data from an S3 storage bucket, and enriches the tables with additional latitude and longitude values rounded to 1 decimal and to integer in additional columns to provide usable format for visualization.
+CDE was used to run the oceanrace_ingestion.py ehich loads the data from an S3 storage bucket, and enriches the tables with additional latitude and longitude values rounded to 1 decimal and to integer in additional columns to provide usable format for visualization.
+Later on DataViz is used for data visualization.

 | decimal places | degrees  | distance  |
 |---|---|---|